pub fn xirr<T: FloatLike>(

 - Result of the IRR calculation

-- If the calculation fails, it returns a tuple of the last estimated rate and the NPV at that rate
+- If the calculation fails, it returns a tuple of the error type with a tuple of the last estimated rate and the NPV at that rate

 - If the NPV is close to zero, you may consider lowering the tolerance or providing a guess at the last estimated rate.
 Otherwise, there may be no IRR.